 This checklist is intended to establish a consistent approach to drafting and reviewing Long-Term Care Insurance RBO policyholder communications.
 The checklist can be used as guidance and does not carry the weight of law or impose any legal liability.

-State regulators may consider the checklist excessive, deficient, or not focused on issues specific to consumer experience in a particular state.
-State regulators are encouraged to modify the checklist to suit the needs of the Department.
+State regulators who consider the checklist excessive, deficient, or not focused on issues specific to consumer experiences in their state are encouraged to modify the checklist to suit the needs of the Department.

-Leveraging the checklist could enable insurers and state regulators to mitigate consumer confusion, complaints, improve the quality of the communication, and ensure the information presented:

-Reads in a clear, logical, not overly complex manner.

-Identifies if the options are presented fairly and without subtle coercion.

-Includes appropriate referrals to external resources, definitions, disclosures, and visualization tools.

-Suggested Edits from BB & BC:State regulators may consider the checklist excessive, deficient, or not focused on issues specific to consumer experience in a particular state.
-State regulators are encouraged to modify the checklist to suit the needs of the Department.

-Leveraging the checklist could enable insurers and state regulators to mitigate consumer confusion, complaints, improve the quality of the communication, and ensure the information presented:
+Leveraging the checklist could enable insurers and state regulators to mitigate consumer confusion and complaints, improve the quality of consumer communications, and ensure that consumer communications:

-Reads in a clear, logical, not overly complex manner.
+Read in a clear, logical, not overly complex manner.

-Identifies if the options are presented fairly and without subtle coercion.
+Present options fairly and without subtle coercion.

-Includes appropriate referrals to external resources, definitions, disclosures, and visualization tools.
+Include appropriate referrals to external resources, definitions, disclosures, and visualization tools.

-RECOMMENDS that state regulators adapt the checklist to reflect their state regulations, laws, or statutes and adopt when reviewing filed Long-Term Care Insurance RBO Communications.
+The Task Force RECOMMENDS that state regulators adapt the checklist to reflect their state regulations, laws, or statutes and use the checklist when reviewing filed Long-Term Care Insurance RBO Communications.

 CALLS ON all insurance companies to consider the checklist when developing reduced benefit option policyholder communications in the event of a rate increase.